 *Be sure there are no sharp edges exposed to where the ducks may walk.

 Using this method will allow any new seeds to get established before the ducks start nibbling on them and it allows plants that they have eaten to the ground to get big again.
-If I had to contain my ducks to their duck pen on a long term basis for some reason I would leave one of these permanently in one spot so there was always fresh grass growing and they couldn’t turn it into mud.

-If you have a shady area where you keep your waterer you could plant moss and put one of these frames on top with the water bucket on top.
+If you have a shady area where you keep your waterer you could plant moss and put one of these frames over it with the water bucket on top.
 All water would drip down and be absorbed by the moss.
 The ducks wouldn’t be walking directly on the moss or digging their bills into it so as long as it was getting water it would continue to thrive and prevent mud.

 Safe Plants to Grow In and Around Your Duck Pen

 - Butterfly Bushes

 You can also take a handful of bird seed and throw it down, it is usually mixed with different types of plant or grass and it grows fast.
 There are hundreds of other plants that you could plant in and around the duck pen.
 It can vary depending on your climate and what you are able to get.
 If you want to know if the plant is safe or not, check the list of plants to avoid on this post.

 There are many factors that go into creating a mess-free duck pen.
 Depending on your situation some of them will be helpful and some of them will not.
 The best way to create a mess-free duck pen is by prevention.
 Try not to wait until the duck pen is a disaster before trying to fix it, in the end it will only require more work from you.